The-Poolz/EthSmartContractIO/README.md

 ### IServiceProvider

-To use your custom implementations, you need to provide an `IServiceProvider` instance to the `ContractRpc` class that contains your implementations.
+To use your custom implementations, you need to provide an `IServiceProvider` instance to the `ContractIO` class that contains your implementations.
 You can use the `ServiceProviderBuilder` class from the `EthSmartContractIO.Builders` namespace to create an `IServiceProvider` object.

 Here is a sample usage of `ServiceProviderBuilder`: